michaldaniel/morningbird.eu/content/whats-on-my/pc.md

 ## [UberWriter][51]

-[UberWriter][51] is ma favorite markdown editor, I use it to view and edit my notes 📔 and general writing ✏️.
+[UberWriter][51] is my favorite markdown editor, I use it to view and edit my notes 📔 and general writing ✏️.

 ![Firefox][14]